briancullinan2/multigame/README.md

   * 2001 Space Odyssey to meet VEGA aka HAL aka SKYNET
   * quake team racing, like crash team racing with a car power up
   * add level loading lobbies poke the old crash bandicoot gamea
-  * use it as a game bowrd for dungeons and drangons and model scenese and entities for dnd players
+  * use it as a game board for dungeons and drangons and model scenese and entities for dnd players
   * model the entire city of flagstaff as a metaverse proof of concept
   * remove weapons from 0 and replace with hand base melee attack, good for matcbing tremulous
   * vehicle power ups with origin in model for cockpit